-This article will be published in the March 2019 edition of the Canadian Moneysaver magazine
+This article was published in the March 2019 edition of the Canadian Moneysaver magazine

 If there is one thing the stock market can be counted on to do, it’s this: it will test you.
 Bull markets are easy.
 Bear markets strip away the security of rising account balances.
 Like the playground bully who sneaks up behind you and pulls your pants down – you are exposed.
 How comfortable are you when all you have left to show is your investment plan?
 Do you even have an investment plan?